‘Wikie’: World’s First Killer Whale That Could Imitate Human Words Like ‘Hello,’ ‘Bye-Bye’

 — RoninOK.com (@RoninOKcom) January 30, 2018

 The killer whale or orca belongs to the oceanic dolphin family.
 It is known as the largest of the dolphins.
-It is also the most potent predator that attacks baleen whale calves, sea lions, seals and even whales.
+It is also the most potent predator that attacks baleen whale calves, sea lions, seals, and even whales.

 The wild orcas are not threats to humans.
 However, there were reports of captive orcas killing or injuring marine theme park workers.
-They also have the reputation of being the souls of humans to ruthless killers.
+They also have a reputation of being the souls of humans to ruthless killers.